A version of this post was originally published on Dec. 3, 2021. It has been updated.

 Also called a medication abortion, Plan C is an option for safely and effectively ending a pregnancy.
 The medication used is a combination of mifepristone and misoprostol (or misoprostol may be used solo, if mifepristone is not available).
 The entire process can be self-managed at home.

-According to ACOG, a medication abortion is most effective if used before 10 weeks of pregnancy, up to 70 days from the first day of your last normal period.
+According to ACOG, a medication abortion is most effective if used before 10 weeks of pregnancy, up to 70 days from the first day of your last normal period, but in some cases, it can also be used with more advanced pregnancies.

 This method of medication abortion is low risk (less than 1% of women who have used medication abortion have reported serious adverse side effects such as infection or hemorrhage), highly effective (95% to 98% of abortions are successful), and it has the fewest side effects.